mferdiyanzah/revou-mini-project-fe-1/README.md

 - **Delete Item:** Remove items from the list when they are no longer needed.
 - **Total Item Count:** Keep track of the total number of items in real-time.
 - **Responsive Design:** Access and manage your items seamlessly across various devices.
+- **Validation:** Prevent adding items with empty fields or invalid input.

 ## How to Use